teamlumos/example-okta-connector/README.md

 This project can be used as an example of how to build a connector or to experiment with a working connector.
 See the [Developer Docs](https://developers.lumos.com/docs/connector-sdk-1) for more information about building and using connectors.

+To run this connector within an agent, ensure you have docker installed on your system.
+Then run

+`./scripts/run_compile_in_docker.sh`

+Then run

+`docker build -f test-agent.Dockerfile . --progress=plain --platform linux/amd64 -t test-agent`

+This will build a docker image based on the lumos agent docker image that includes the test okta custom connector.
+To run the image, run

+`docker run -e LUMOS_ON_PREMISE_AGENT_API_KEY={your_api_key} test-agent`